Liuhongzhi2018/Image-Extrapolation/README.md

 # Image-Extrapolation
 What I cannot create, I do not understand.

 This repository is a paper list of image extrapolation and inpainting inspired by @1900zyh's repository [Awsome-Image-Inpainting](https://github.com/1900zyh/Awsome-Image-Inpainting) and @geekyutao's repository [Image Inpainting](https://github.com/geekyutao/Image-Inpainting).
+As a conditional generation task, I learn from @xiaweihao's repository [awesome-image-translation](https://github.com/xiaweihao/awesome-image-translation).

 ## Extrapolation Methods
 Year|Proceeding|Title|Comment